jerryjappinen/scummvm-game-folders/README.md

 Up-to-date compatibility list and all IDs are available at [scummvm.org/compatibility](https://scummvm.org/compatibility/).

 As new versions of ScummVM are released, new game IDs might be added.
-You can help by suggesting edits in [data.js](./data.js) and submitting a pull request.
+Please suggest edits in [data.js](./data.js) and submit a pull request to keep this list up to date.